valera-rozuvan/howtos/docs/019-gpg-usage.md

 export GPG_TTY=$(tty)
 ```

-After all of this is done, when you do a Git commit, GPG will be automatically used to sign new commits.
-You can check signatures in commits with:
+After all of this is done, when you do a Git commit, GPG will be automatically used to sign it.
+You can check signatures in Git commits with:

 ```
 git log --show-signature